jlamirana/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository contains (aside from README.md):

-CodeBook.md: R Markdown file containing the descriptive details about the codes and the variables used in the processing.
+CodeBook.md: R Markdown file containing descriptive details about the codes and the variables used in the processing.

 run_analysis: R Script file containing the codes for the processing of the project output.